osamaairfan/Digital-Forensics/Lab 05/Readme.md

 That file contains a backdoor.

 ## Q10
-In the backdoor.py script, I called the xor decoding function and decoded the string found in the TCP stream with the help of the secret key and found the flag
+In the backdoor.py script, I changed the backdoor.py script by calling the xor decoding function and decoded the string found in the TCP stream with the help of the secret key and found the flag
 > **flag{c0ngrats_1f_y0u_m4d3_1t_t1ll_h3r3_ch4mp}**

 ![image](https://user-images.githubusercontent.com/115397536/234763252-d1b1b55c-4a01-4125-b397-3b2f2a99f2f5.png)